-Fosse Funding (No.1) Limited uses the funds received from its share in the trust property to meet its obligations to pay interest and principal due to Fosse Master Issuer plc under the intercompany loan.
+Fosse Funding (No.1) Limited uses the funds received from its share in the Fosse Master Trust property to meet its obligations to pay interest and principal due to Fosse Master Issuer plc under the intercompany loan.

-The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 and having a maturity of no later than October 2054.
+The loans included within the underlying portfolio include repayment loans and interest only loans with balances of less than £750,000 and having a maturity of no later than October 2055.